Are you ready to dive deep into the human mind? Study the science of what makes people tick with a bachelor's degree in psychology.

 • Gain professional research experience through Southeast’s annual Student Research Conference and internship experiences.

-What Can You Do with a Bachelor of Science Psychology Degree?
+What Can You Do with a Bachelor's Degree in Psychology?

 With a B.S. in Psychology, the possibilities are wide open.
 You can pursue careers in mental health, human resources, marketing, or even forensic psychology.
 Interested in more?
 This degree also sets you up perfectly for graduate studies in psychology, counseling, or medicine.
 Whether you want to work directly with people or behind the scenes in research, your psychology degree will equip you to succeed.